ciceroOslo/OsloCTM3/README.md

 ~~~

 ## User manual
-The user manual is located in the file manual_osloctm3.pdf.
+The user manual is located in the file src/manual_osloctm3.pdf.
-Or can be found on git-hub.

 ---
 ## Quick start